 Just as non-competes give employers the means to limit competition for their workers, onerous occupational licensing requirements enable incumbent businesses to erect barriers to competition within their industries.
-Seminal research by Morris Kleiner demonstrates that licensing requirements applied to an estimated 1 in 20 U.S. workers in 1950 but have since spread to an estimated 29 percent of the workforce.71 Overly expansive licensure has been shown to impose higher prices on consumers, restrict the geographic mobility of licensed workers, raise the costs associated with entering into certain professions, and reduce the wages and economic opportunities of unlicensed workers.72 These drawbacks have motivated bipartisan calls for reform focused on rigorous cost-benefit analyses, uniform standards and reciprocity across states, and outright elimination of requirements for entry into certain professions.73 knowledge and know-how throughout the economy.
-By making it more difficult to switch to better jobs, start a better company, and move to a better area, they weaken the invisible circulatory system that distributes expertise and makes innovation and productivity gains possible.
+Seminal research by Morris Kleiner demonstrates that licensing requirements applied to an estimated 1 in 20 U.S. workers in 1950 but have since spread to an estimated 29 percent of the workforce.
+Overly expansive licensure has been shown to impose higher prices on consumers, restrict the geographic mobility of licensed workers, raise the costs associated with entering into certain professions, and reduce the wages and economic opportunities of unlicensed workers.
+These drawbacks have motivated bipartisan calls for reform focused on rigorous cost-benefit analyses, uniform standards and reciprocity across states, and outright elimination of requirements for entry into certain professions.